-If you aren’t familiar with Intel’s i9 lineup, the Intel Core i9-11900K is one of their top-end processor that uses Rocket Lake architecture on a 14nm wafer, compared to the 10nm wafer of some of their other high-end chips.
+If you aren’t familiar with Intel’s i9 lineup, the Intel Core i9-11900K is one of their top-end processors that uses Rocket Lake architecture on a 14nm wafer, compared to the 10nm wafer of some of their other high-end chips.
 What that ultimately means is that you get eight cores and 16 threads to work with, although it does much better in single-core processing than multi-core.
-When comparing the Intel Core i9-11900K vs. AMD Ryzen 9 5900X, the Ryzen 9 comes a little ahead in multi-threading and multi-core processing, which is great for things like audio editing but doesn’t beat Intel when it comes to gaming.
+When comparing the Intel Core i9-11900K and AMD Ryzen 9 5900X, the Ryzen 9 comes a little ahead in multi-threading and multi-core processing, which is great for things like audio editing but doesn’t beat Intel when it comes to gaming.
 As such, if you’re primarily a gamer, the i9-11900K will do an excellent job of keeping up with the toughest of games.

-While not necessarily something that will play a big part in your purchasing decision, the Intel Core i9-11900K also has onboard Intel Xe Graphics, which is targeted at laptop users, and while not necessarily letting you play the latest AAA games, you can get away with a bit of casual and light gameplay.
-We mention it because that’s one of the reasons this i9 comes with eight cores rather than the ten we’d expect, as some space was made for the Xe Graphics cores.
+While not necessarily something that will play a big part in your purchasing decision, the Intel Core i9-11900K also has onboard Intel Xe Graphics, targeted at laptop users, and while not necessarily letting you play the latest AAA games, you can get away with a bit of casual and light gameplay.
+We mention it because that’s one of the reasons this i9 comes with eight cores rather than the 10 we’d expect, as some space was made for the Xe Graphics cores.

 Overall, the Intel Core i9-11900K is a great little CPU if you’re focused on gaming performance and have the experience and knowledge to do proper overclocking.
 Otherwise, we’d encourage you to check out the Intel Core i9-12900K instead; it’s newer and more powerful, as well as very strong competition for the best AMD CPUs.

-- Back-to-school deal: the Dell XPS 15 is $700 off today
+- Forget the MacBook Pro 16: Dell XPS 15 is $400 off right now